Professional Summary

 Publications & Research

-Partook in an independent study in the Spring 2024 semester with the Jewish Relief Agencey, a nonprofit organization based in Philadelphia.
+Partook in an invitation only independent study in the Spring 2024 semester with the Jewish Relief Agencey, a nonprofit organization based in Philadelphia.
 The independent study concluded with a poster submission to the College of Science and Mathematics Poster Day, the poster was approved by the advisor of the independent study, Professor Pyott.

 Chloé Winters Poster Submission